top of page

 McGeachy lab

-Th17 cells gained notoriety for driving autoimmune inflammation, but they are also important regulators of microbiota and healing at tissue barrier sites.
-Fascinated by how the immune system maintains balance, we study activation of Th17 cells and the functions of IL-17 during both beneficial and damaging immune responses.
+Fascinated by how the immune system maintains balance, we study activation of T cells and interactions with LN stromal cells (FRC) during both beneficial and damaging immune responses.
 We have uncovered surprising roles for IL-17 acting on stromal cells in lymph nodes to promote antibody production and in some contexts reduce inflammation.
 Hence interactions between Th17 cells and fibroblastic reticular cells has become one of the major topics of interest in our lab.
-There is still much to discover, we are looking for curious minds to join us!
+But we retain our long-standing interest in T cells and are also studying how costimulation alters T cell fate during infection and autoimmunity.
+We are looking for curious minds to join us!

 Lab Philosophy